Diploma in Journalism & Multimedia

 ADMI’s Journalism & Multimedia programme teaches students how to craft compelling news stories and incorporate multimedia elements.
-The program trains students both as journalists and ultimedia experts in order to equip them with the skills they need to deliver engaging content for today’s quickly changing media landscape.
+The program trains students both as journalists and multimedia experts in order to equip them with the skills they need to deliver engaging content for today’s quickly changing media landscape.

 Over the course of two years, students will learn how to create news for digital platforms, print, radio, and television; operate industry-standard audio-visual equipment; and, artfully use multimedia elements to increase engagement.
 Students graduating from the programme will be equipped with the skills they need to thrive in today’s multimedia newsrooms.